DitoRaharjo/siatmabot/README.md

-# telegram-bot-laravel
+# SIATMA Bot
-A simple Telegram Bot with laravel integration
+A Telegram Bot with laravel integration, for managing UAJY students classes schedule.